Allah Almighty starts this mighty Surah Tabarak with an ayah full of power, heavily loaded in meaning:

 It is also important to understand that Allah almighty may put ‘Barakah’ in everything.
 He may choose to give us something in the form of a blessing or a trial.
 We may not know, for example, which morsel of food on our plate contains the ‘barakah’ that Allah Almighty has ordained for us.

 Through his kingdom over entire creation, he may choose to give dominion to whomsoever he wants, appointing delegates: Khalifas.
-Here in lies the different between Allah’s (SWT) dominion and man’s dominion.
+Herein lies the difference between Allah’s (SWT) dominion and man’s dominion.

-Allah Almighty never exhausted and capable of running his dominion all by himself.
+Allah Almighty is never exhausted and is capable of running his dominion all by himself.
 As Allah mentions in Surah Baqarah’s verse: 2:255, also known as the Ayat Al-Kursi;

 “His seat encompasses the heavens and the earth, and the preservation of both does not tire him.”

-But because, Allah Almighty has control over everything.
-He also has the ability to put limits to that control, when he delegates it to creation.
-This is the meaning of the word “Qadeer” which is also connected to ‘Tabarak’ and ‘Mulk’ in the very first ayah of Surah Mulk.
+But because Allah Almighty has control over everything.
+He also has the ability to put limits on that control when he delegates it to creation.
+This is the meaning of the word “Qadeer,” which is also connected to ‘Tabarak’ and ‘Mulk’ in the very first ayah of Surah Mulk.

-Allah ends the Surah Tabarak in a dramatic, yet in a very profound way, in ayah No. 30, by asking us, what would happen if he took from us our prime source of survival: water?
+Allah ends the Surah Tabarak in a dramatic, yet very profound way, in ayah No. 30, by asking us what would happen if he took from us our prime source of survival: water.
 This is something to think about.
 Allah’s Arsh (Throne) rests on top of the water that he created for us.

 Comments are closed.